Alejandra Bogue: Career

 In 2013 Bogue makes a special appearance in the films Tercera Llamada, by Francisco Franco and Instructions Not Included, directed by and starring Eugenio Derbez.
 In 2014, the actress joined various theatrical productions of the projects Microteatros and Teatro en Corto in Mexico City.
 In that year, she also acted in some chapters of the webnovela Ana la chica bolera, by Eduardo Solo.
 In 2015, the actress participated in the Mexican telenovela Amor de barrio, produced by Televisa.

-In 2016, Bogue posed for the third time for photographer Joel-Peter Witkin, twenty-five years after she posed for his lens for the first time.
+In 2016, Bogue posed for the third time for photographer Joel-Peter Witkin, twenty-five years after she first posed for his lens.
 The photograph was titled The Soul Has No Gender.
 In 2017, Bogue's photographs for Witkin were part of Trisha Ziff's book and documentary Witkin & Witkin.

 In 2017, Bogue starring the play Zuleyka Montes, directed by Gustavo Sanders.
 In that same year, she became the host of the online LGBT content and comedy show Diva divergente.
 In 2018, Bogue entered the world of television dubbing by giving voice to a character in the Latin American version of the American television series Pose, broadcast on Fox Premium.
-In 2019, Bogue participates in the film El viaje de Keta, directed by Julio Bekhor.
+In 2019, Bogue participated in the film El viaje de Keta, directed by Julio Bekhor.

-In early 2020, Bogue releases a series of capsules and content through her official YouTube account.
+In early 2020, Bogue released a series of capsules and content through her official YouTube account.
 The content is divided into two spaces: Confesiones de Madame, where Bogue and her characters talk about the experiences lived by Bogue throughout her life and career, and La Bogue en Vivo, a real-time broadcast where Bogue talks to the audience, introduces her characters, and introduces occasional guests.
-The content is produced by the plastic and visual artist Manu Mojito and Bogue herself.
+The content was produced by the plastic and visual artist Manu Mojito and Bogue herself.
 In May 2020, Bogue, in collaboration with Manu Mojito, launched the website alejandrabogue.com.

-In 2021, Bogue participates in the telenovela ¿Te acuerdas de mí?, produced by Televisa.
-In the same year, Bogue is one of the LGBT personalities honored with a cover in the Mexican edition of the Elle magazine.
+In 2021, Bogue participated in the telenovela ¿Te acuerdas de mí?, produced by Televisa.
+In the same year, Bogue was one of the LGBT personalities honored with a cover in the Mexican edition of the Elle magazine.